-- This was the first routine inspection the school received since the COVID-19 pandemic began.
-Inspectors discussed the impact of the pandemic with school leaders and have taken that into account in their evaluation. - During the inspection, inspectors spoke with members of the local governing body, a representative from the local authority and the senior leadership team. - Inspectors considered the 80 responses to Parent View, Ofsted's online questionnaire, including 79 comments submitted via the free-text facility.
-Inspectors also considered the 34 responses to the survey for staff and the 18 responses to the pupils' survey.
+- This inspection took place on 21 and 22 September 2021.
+An additional visit was made to the school on 30 November 2021 to gather additional evidence. - This was the first routine inspection the school received since the COVID-19 pandemic began.
+Inspectors discussed the impact of the pandemic with school leaders and have taken that into account in their evaluation. - During the inspection, inspectors spoke with members of the local governing body, a representative from the local authority and the senior leadership team. - Inspectors considered the responses to Parent View, Ofsted's online questionnaire, including the comments submitted via the free-text facility.

+Inspectors also considered the responses to the survey for staff and the responses to the pupils' survey.